St. Patrick's Cathedral (New York City): Crypt

-Fulton J. Sheen, Auxiliary Bishop of New York from 1951 to 1965 and later Bishop of Rochester, was interred in the crypt in 1979.
+Fulton J. Sheen, Auxiliary Bishop of New York from 1951 to 1965 and later Bishop of Rochester, was interred in the crypt upon his death in 1979.
 During the late 2010s, the Archdiocese of New York and his relatives were involved in a three-year court dispute to keep his remains at St. Patrick's Cathedral.
 On June 27, 2019, Sheen's remains were disinterred from St. Patrick's and transferred to St. Mary's Cathedral in Peoria, Illinois, where he had been ordained.

 Cathedral close

 Lady chapel

 The Lady chapel, designed by Charles T. Mathews, is east of the apse, facing along Madison Avenue.
 It was designed in a 13th-century Gothic style.
 The rear wall of the apse was partly removed in the first decade of the 20th century to allow the construction of an ambulatory around the choir's outer wall.
 The removed section of the apse's wall became part of Our Lady of Lourdes Church at that time.
 The chapel was designed with a roof and belfry made of green bronze, as well as walls surrounded by statues.
 The walls of the chapel were designed to be plain at the bottom, becoming progressively more elaborately designed at the top.
 Several gargoyles were designed as decoration for the chapel's exterior.
 The chapel contains fifteen stained-glass windows depicting the mysteries of the rosary, five each for glorious, joyful, and sorrowful scenes.
 The Lady chapel has nine tall windows, as well as two side chapels with three windows each.

 The chapel is separated from the apse by a 48 ft glass wall that rests on a 23 ft glass beam.
 The glass wall is designed with a minimalist bronze frame.
 The interior of the Lady chapel was designed with carved stonework.
 The original altar, dedicated to the Virgin Mary, had a high carved reredos, a mosaic floor, and a blue color scheme.
 The altar was replaced in 1942.
 The new altar is reached by three brown-marble steps.
 It consists of a white-marble reredos, an altar table, with a multicolored inlaid marble frontal named "Annunciation" designed by Hildreth Meiere, and a statue of the Lady on top.
 Under the Lady chapel is a crypt for the Kelly family, which had paid for the chapel.